Naming characters can be nearly as stressful as naming a newborn.

-If you choose a common first name like Jim or Dan or Mary, make the last name interesting, maybe with an alternate spelling.
+If you choose a common first name, make the last name interesting, maybe with an alternate spelling.

-I wouldn’t name one of my characters Jenkins, but if I did, I might spell it the Old English way, J-E-N-K-Y-N-S.
+For example, if I were to name one of my characters Jenkins, I might spell it the Old English way of Jenkyns.

-It’s still easy to pronounce, and readers can “hear” it in their heads, but it becomes more memorable because of the unique spelling and isn’t easily forgotten.
+It’s still easy to pronounce, and readers can hear it in their heads, but it becomes more memorable because of the spelling.

-I wrote a Christmas parable in which I named the main character Tom Douten (get it?
+I wrote a Christmas parable (Twas the Night Before) in which I named the main character Tom Douten (get it?
 Doubting Thomas), and his fiancee was Noella (Christmasy, a believer in Santa) Wright (Miss Right).

-Your theme and the role your characters play should go into your research of the meanings of their names.
+Your theme and the roles your characters play require research of the meanings of their names.

 J.R.R.
 Tolkien’s The Lord of the Rings character Frodo Baggins came from the Old English fróda, which means “wise by experience.”

-Your character’s name can even hint at his personality.
+Your character’s name can hint at his personality.

 In The Green Mile, Stephen King names a weak, cowardly character Percy Wetmore.